Geometric approach to parabolic induction: Abstract

 \section{Abstract}

 In this note we construct a ``restriction" map from the cocenter of a reductive group $G$ over a local non-archimedean field $F$ to the cocenter of a Levi subgroup.
 We show that the dual map corresponds to parabolic induction and deduce that parabolic induction preserves stability.
 We also give a new (purely geometric) proof that the character of normalized parabolic induction does not depend on the parabolic subgroup.
 In the appendix, we use a similar argument to extend a theorem of Lusztig--Spaltenstein on induced unipotent classes to all infinite fields.
+We also prove a group version of a theorem of Harish-Chandra about the density of the span of regular semisimple orbital integrals.

 \centerline{\em To Iosif Bernstein with gratitude and best wishes on his birthday}